ehousecy/fabric/docs/wrappers/peer_node_preamble.md

 # peer node

-The `peer node` command allows an administrator to start a peer node, pause and resume a channel, rebuild databases, reset all channels in a peer to the genesis block, rollback a channel to a given block number, and upgrade the database format.
+The `peer node` command allows an administrator to start a peer node, reset all channels in a peer to the genesis block, or rollback a channel to a given block number.

 ## Syntax

 The `peer node` command has the following subcommands:

-  * pause
-  * rebuild-dbs
+  * start
   * reset
-  * resume
   * rollback
-  * start
-  * upgrade-dbs